Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 • Shorten the time required to confirm a clinical diagnosis of Mycoplasma felis infection

-• Ensure that dog populations are free of M. felis
+• Help ensure that cat populations are free of M. felis

 • Early prevention of spread of M. felis among a group of cats